Funeral of Mary, Queen of Scots: Scottish and French mourners

 English officials on the day included Lord St John of Basing as Lord Steward, Lord Dudley as Lord Chamberlain, and Edward Montagu as treasurer.
 Marmaduke Darrell asked Andrew Melville, Mary's Master of Household, to decide which members of Mary's household should assist at the funeral.
 Mourners from Mary's household who attended at Peterborough included; Barbara Moubray, Renée de Rallay known as Beauregard, Christian Hog (wife of Bastian Pagez), Mary Pagez, Gillis Mowbray, Jean Kennedy, Elspeth or Elizabeth Curle, and Susanna Kirkcaldy (who acted as Bourgoing's chamberer).

 The male servants included Andrew Melville who was given a high-status position at the funeral.
 The other servants attending were Dominique Bourgoing the physician, Camille du Preau the almoner, Pierre Gorion the apothecary, the surgeon Jacques Gervais, Balthazar Hully of the wardrobe, Bastian Pagez, Hannibal Stewart, Didier Siflard the sommelier, Jean Lauder of the pantry, Martin Huet the cook, Nicolas de la Mere the pastry chef, Robin Hamilton assistant cook, Laurens de la Chapelle the usher, and Simon Jacqui described as the valet de fourrier and possibly an upholsterer like his predecessor Nicolas Guillebault.
+After the funeral, some of Mary's servants had to wait in London for a few weeks to obtain passports to travel to France.

 Mary had written letters in cipher code about employing or rewarding Susanna Kirkcaldy.
 Susanna Kirkcaldy later worked as a servant of Jean Kennedy.
 They were both drowned on the 7 or 8 September 1589 crossing the Forth between Burntisland and Leith.